Last Updated on February 21, 2021 by Polly Dimitrova

-In the last four months, I went to Bansko three times.
-I visited the town around mid/late summer and beginning of autumn, and each time the weather was absolutely fantastic.
-Personally, I do not massively enjoy Bansko during the ski season, as it gets overcrowded, but I loved the town in the summer/autumn season.
+Each year now, I plan at least one or two weekend getaways to Bansko.
+I normally visit the town around mid/late summer or beginning of autumn, and I can say that every time the weather has been absolutely fantastic.
+Personally, I do not massively enjoy Bansko during the ski season, as it gets overcrowded, but I love the town in the summer/autumn season.
 Click here if you would like to learn more about my favourite ski resort in Bulgaria – Borovets.
 Summer in Bansko, however, around July or August as you will be able to escape from the hot city days and enjoy the pleasant mountain feeling.

 You may wonder what you can do in a ski resort during the warmer seasons, when there is no snow.
-Keep reading and learn my top tips what to do and where to go in Bansko during the summer.
+Keep reading and learn my top tips what to do on a summer in Bansko holiday.

 Pirin Mountain, which is covered with fresh powder during the winter, offers a number of hiking trails in the summer.
 Pirin Mountain is home to the second-highest peak in Bulgaria – peak Vihren at 2,914 meters.

 More than half of the mountain’s range area is covered with granite rocks, and you may feel slightly anxious when gazing at it from the distance.
 Don’t let the cold and austere look of the mountain, mislead you, though.
 The mountain’s wildlife is so rich that the north part of the mountain is protected as a national park and is part of the UNESCO World Heritage Sites.
 Click here to check my favourite 6 hikes in Pirin National Park.